beridel/eqsci_landing/content/authors/admin/_index.md

 - admin
 ---

 Welcome to Earthquake Science @MIT!

-We are two research groups: Fault Mechanics, led by Assistant Professor Camilla Cattania, and Tectonophysics, led by Assistant Professor William Frank.
+We are two research groups:<br/>
+Fault Mechanics, led by Assistant Professor Camilla Cattania,<br/>
+and Tectonophysics, led by Assistant Professor William Frank.